Exploring Thunder Bay

 But Thunder Bay's surroundings are spectacular: Mount McKay on the south, Kakabeka Falls to the west and Ouimet and Eagle canyons to the north.

 To the east, the Sleeping Giant stretches across the horizon.
-This 32-mile-long peninsula was voted No. 1 of Seven Wonders of Canada in 2007, when the Canadian Broadcasting Corp. polled its audience.
+This 32-mile-long peninsula has been voted No. 1 of Seven Wonders of Canada in a Canadian Broadcasting Corp. poll.

 It received twice as many votes as Niagara Falls, the runner-up: "I could sit and look at it for hours,'' said Sabine Leidums, one of those who nominated it.